-Located in downtown Fargo at 63 5th St. N., the market takes place from 10 a.m. to 2 p.m. every Saturday starting in July and running through October.
+Located at Broadway Square in downtown Fargo, the Red River Market is a free event from 10 a.m. to 2 p.m. every Saturday starting in July and running through October.

 Follow this guide to hit all of the best spots the market has to offer.
 Remember to have some cash, as not all vendors accept credit cards, and bring your reusable bag.

 While parking can sometimes be tricky, there are plenty of spots in downtown Fargo if you do some looking.
 If parking on the street isn’t an option, you can park for free in the Roberts Commons Ramp, which is a five-minute walk from the market.
 The Red River Market even has a map of parking possibilities.
 Riding the MATBUS is also an option – free to students with college ID.